a short story by Bill Adler

 “I’m going to catch the head,” he told Cole.

 “No, no, you have to wait,” Daniel said again.
-He grabbed Branson’s arm.
+He grabbed Dr. Branson’s arm.

 “What do you mean?”
-Anger flushed the pink out of his face, turning it crimson.
+Anger flushed the pink out of the doctor’s face, turning it crimson.
 “She’s going to be okay.
 There are no complications.
 Now release me and let me deliver your baby.”

-Daniel gripped Branson’s arm even harder.
+Daniel gripped the doctor’s arm even harder.
 “Debra doesn’t have a watch.
 We don’t have a watch for the baby!”

 “No, no, no!”
 Delilah screamed.